Cat & Dog Microchip

 Microchips are tiny, but they can provide a significant benefit to pets and their families.
 Our animal hospital in Northeast Ohio offers microchipping for pets of all ages and sizes, because we know how important it is for them to stay connected to their families, no matter how many miles separate them.
 Millions of pets manage to run away and get lost every year, and many do not return to their homes.
-With a microchip, your pet’s chances of being found and traced back to you are much higher.
+With a cat or dog microchip, your pet’s chances of being found and traced back to you are much higher.

 How a Microchip is Placed